 Your data is valuable and vital to your business.
-It is important to keep this information secure.
+It is critical that you keep this information secure.

 Control access with usernames and passwords

-- Each user of the network should have their own username and password.
+- Each network needs their own username and password.

 Use security software on all your company computers and servers

 - Good security software will protect against viruses, spyware, ransomware, hackers and other online threats.